dataluscorp/browser/docs/contributing/contribution_quickref.rst

         $ c:\mozilla-build\

 #.
-Before moving on to the next steps, make sure to fulfill the :ref:`Windows prerequisites <Building Firefox On Windows>`
+Before moving on to the next steps, make sure to fulfill the :ref:`Windows prerequisites <Building Datalus On Windows>`

 .. note::

     All the commands of this tutorial must be run in the shell provided with the MozillaBuild Package (start-shell.bat)

-:ref:`More information <Building Firefox On Windows>`
+:ref:`More information <Building Datalus On Windows>`

 To build & run
 --------------